Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-\textbf{Client behaviour.} Participants reported that online-only clients acted more entitled and more likely to engage in harassment, whether verbal harassment or pushing boundaries (i.e., asking for services or content that the provider had already clearly described that they did not offer). \begin{quote} ``They are so much more cheekier and persistent...
-I found it a lot harder to talk to clients for online work, because negotiation was a lot longer and needed a lot more patience, I found.''
-(P1) \end{quote}
+Participants reported that online-only clients acted more entitled and more likely to engage in harassment, whether verbal harassment or pushing boundaries (i.e., asking for services or content that the provider had already clearly described that they did not offer).
+For example, P1 describes their clients as ``much more cheekier and persistent'' and found that it was ``harder to talk to clients for online work, because negotiation was a lot longer and needed a lot more patience.''
+Some participants attributed this difference in behavior to the anonymity of online interactions.

-\begin{quote} ``It’s much more confrontational, there’s much more abusive interactions online because people are anonymous behind a screen.''
-(P2) \end{quote}

 Participants reported starting to be clearer and more direct in their boundary-setting, ignoring requests which fell outside their comfort zone and using the safety structures built into platforms (i.e., blocking) as a last resort.
-In addition to blocking clients for harassment, workers also blocked clients who behaved in ways not allowed on the platform.
-For example, even alluding to an in-person meeting is banned on many subscription content sites for legal reasons, so blocking clients who mention it is a safety strategy to avoid platform loss, as we discuss further in Section~\ref{sec:results:risk} below: \begin{quote}``I have on my profile `please don't discuss anything about meeting me,' if people ask about meeting me I feign ignorance and I say there's no way I'd offer that and if you mention it again I'll block you.
-I actually do block people who mention it, I remove clients who talk about having met me, even if they mention it in shrouded terms.''
-(P2) \end{quote}
+In addition to blocking clients for harassment, as reported in prior work on both work and recreational digital intimacy~\cite{albury2019safety,pruchniewska_i_2020,mcdonald2021s,sanders2018internet}, workers also blocked clients who behaved in ways not allowed on the platform.
+For example, even alluding to an in-person meeting is banned on many subscription content sites for legal reasons, so blocking clients who mention it is a safety strategy to avoid platform loss, as we discuss further in Section~\ref{sec:results:risk} below.